vmware-archive/vsphere-storage-for-docker/docs/user-guide/admin-cli.md

 **THIS FEATURE IS EXPERIMENTAL**

 Creates, removes, moves and reports on status of Authorization config DB (referred to as `Config DB`).
-Config DB keeps authorization information - vm-groups, datastore access control, quota information -  and without initializing it no access control is supported.
+Config DB keeps authorization information - vmgroups, datastore access control, quota information -  and without initializing it no access control is supported.
 Also, before Config DB is initialized, any attempt to configure access control will fail, e.g.
 ```
 [root@localhost:~] vmdkops_admin vmgroup create --name MY
 Internal Error(Error: Please init configuration in vmdkops_admin before trying to change it)